VIAME/VIAME/README.md

 </center>

-And lastly, a number of flags which build algorithms with more specialized functionality:
+And lastly, a number of flags which build algorithms or interfaces with more specialized functionality:

 <center>